What Can We Learn From GEDALIAH & ISHMAEL in Jeremiah 40-41?

 Ishmael & his ten men took advantage of Gedaliah’s trusting nature with this surprise attack, which was facilitated by the social nature of the gathering, a banquet, in which the soldiers present would’ve but their weapons aside to indulge in food, drink, fellowship, song and laughter.

-The bottom line is that Gedaliah considered Ishmael a fellow Hebrew and flat out rejected the report of him working for the Ammonite king and his malevolent intentions to murder him.
+The bottom line is that Gedaliah considered Ishmael a fellow Hebrew and so flat out rejected the report of him working for the Ammonite king, as well as his malevolent intentions to murder him.
 But he was dead wrong.

 The lesson?
-Just because someone calls themself a Christian and regularly goes to church, it doesn’t mean you should wholly trust them, especially if there’s good reason to doubt the person.
+Just because someone calls themself a Christian, it doesn’t mean you should wholly trust them, especially if there’s good reason to doubt the person.
 In the modern day, it’s unlikely that such an individual would literally murder you, but they can murder your character through slander by the sword of their tongue (Proverbs 12:18, Psalm 57:4 & Proverbs 25:18).

-So, don’t naively let your guard down in social situations, particularly in cases where the person in question has a history of carnality.
+So, don’t foolishly let your guard down in social situations, particularly in cases where the person in question has a history of carnality.
 As the Lord said:

 15“Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.
 16By their fruit you will recognize them.
 Do people pick grapes from thornbushes, or figs from thistles?
 17Likewise, every good tree bears good fruit, but a bad tree bears bad fruit.
 18A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 19Every tree that does not bear good fruit is cut down and thrown into the fire.
 20Thus, by their fruit you will recognize them.